 Jason and his family visited the plantation, including the restaurant, Darby’s Tavern, named after his ancestor.

-If you’re African American and curious to learn more about your family story, Ancestry provides you with a wealth of knowledge.
+If you’re African American and curious to learn more about your family story, Ancestry provides you with a wealth of resources.

-You’ll learn more about your ethnic mix, what percentage of your DNA comes from what part of the world, broken down into 150+ regions.
+You’ll learn more about your ethnic mix, about what percentage of your DNA comes from what part of the world, broken down into 350+ regions.